 Calculating Pain and Suffering Settlements from a Fall in Arkansas

-The hardest part of calculating a settlement or damages is determining the amount you deserve for your pain and suffering.
+As your Fort Smith slip and fall accident attorney will tell you, the hardest part of calculating a settlement or damages is determining the amount you deserve for your pain and suffering.
 Unlike lost wages or medical expenses, you cannot put a price tag on the human experience of pain.
 Because of this, pain and suffering damages are considered “non-economic damages.”
 In Arkansas, there are no limits or “caps” on these damages, and you can receive whatever the jury thinks you are entitled to.
 However, if you seek a settlement rather than going to court, the defense may not be willing to award you high damages for pain and suffering.
 In addition, insurance companies like homeowners insurance often will not pay for pain and suffering.
 This should be taken into consideration when deciding between accepting a settlement or pressing the case in court.

 Pain and suffering is different for every person.
 The primary way to prove your pain and suffering is by testimony about how the injury felt, how it affected your life, and what your mental process was like.
 Keeping a diary of your experiences can help prove this later in court.